Professor David Popalisky received a Hackworth Grant to support his dance project about the wrongfully convicted, "Barred From Life."

 Hackworth Grant Application

-The application period for Spring 2016 Hackworth Grants is now closed.
-Thank you to all who applied!
+The application period for Fall 2019 Hackworth Grants is now closed.
+Thank you to all who submitted applications!

 Grants will be made to support research which results in the publication of an article, part of a book, or specific piece of teaching material such as a case, or which results in a new module or course in applied ethics.
 Projects must have substantial ethical content.
 Applications are encouraged from scholars in all fields.